• Facebook

 What are the tuition fees and funding options for the different fee statuses?

 Tuition fees differ depending on where in the UK the student is applying to university.
-For universities in England, Home fees are currently set at £9,250 per year for any course.
-In Wales, they may be a little lower at £9,000 per year.
-Overseas fees range from £14,950 to £58,600 per year depending on the course and university.[1]
+For universities in England, Home fees are currently set at £9,535 per year for any course.
+In Wales, they are the same – £9,535 per year.
+Overseas fees range from £14,950 to £70,554 per year depending on the course and university.
 Generally speaking, the more competitive the course or university, the higher the Overseas fees.

 In any of the four countries, most students who are eligible for Home fees are also eligible for a student loan (and sometimes a grant) to cover or part-cover their tuition and maintenance costs.
 Depending upon where the student lives, applications for student loans have to be made via the relevant student loans company such as Student Finance England http://www.sfengland.slc.co.uk, Student Awards Agency Scotland (SAAS) www.saas.gov.uk, Student Finance Wales www.studentfinancewales.co.uk or Student Finance Northern Ireland www.studentfinanceni.co.uk.
 Student loan companies will make their own fee assessment of each student who applies for a loan, they do not always concur with the fee status concluded by the university.
 It is not uncommon for a university to categorise a student as Home but the student loans company to categorise them as Overseas and therefore, reject their application for a loan.